 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-When one thinks of palmiers, the delightful sweet, flaky cookies also known as elephant ears come to mind.
-These Palmiers cookies are all of that but also with a touch of comforting, caramelized cinnamon.
+When one thinks of palmiers, the delightfully sweet, flaky cookies also known as elephant ears come to mind.
+These Palmiers cookies are all of that but also with a touch of caramelized cinnamon.
 You can whip up this cinnamon palmiers recipe ultra-fast, so they're perfect treats for last-minute gatherings or an untamed sweet tooth.

 - 1/3 cup sugar (granulated)

 - 1/2 lb puff pastry (1 sheet store-bought)

 Stir together the sugar, cinnamon, and melted butter until it forms a paste.

 Roll the pastry dough into a large rectangle, about 15-inches by 12-inches.
 Using a pastry brush or spoon, spread the cinnamon sugar paste in a thin, even layer over the dough.
 Starting at the long ends of the rectangle, loosely roll each side inward until they meet in the middle.
 To hold difficult pastry together, brush it with the egg if needed.

 Slice the pastry crosswise into 1/4-inch palmiers – they’ll look like little scrolls - and arrange them on a parchment-lined baking sheet.
 Bake them for 12 to 15 minutes, until they puff and turn golden brown.
 Remove them from the baking sheet and serve warm or at room temperature.